Created on

 Do not add any media yet.
 The default values for 'Guest OS' are fine.

-Next we will create our Log Disk.
-This can be as large or small as you want.
+Next, create the Log Disk.
+This can be as large or small as wanted.

 The amount of cores that should be added will depend on the license.
 Generally, the first two numbers of the VM's model number will indicate the core count.
 For example, a FortiGate VM04V will have 4 cores available to use.